 IriThere are many regional variations of this dish.
 It is often eaten with boiled ham or Irish bacon.
-An inexpensive dish usually eaten in autumn/winter, when kale comes into season.
-Which makes this recipe a traditional dish for the Samhain table.
+An inexpensive dish is usually eaten in autumn when kale is in season.
+Which makes this recipe a great traditional dish for the Samhain table.

 The song “Colcannon” (Skillet Pot”), is a traditional Irish song that has been recorded by many artists it goes like this:

 Did you ever eat Colcannon, made from lovely pickled cream?

 With the greens and scallions mingled like a picture in a dream.

 Did you ever make a hole on top to hold the melting flake?

 Of the creamy, flavored butter that your mother used to make?

 Yes you did, so you did, so did he and so did I.

 And the more I think about it sure the nearer I’m to cry.

 Oh, wasn’t it the happy days when troubles we had not,